 Bats near Bradenton, Florida, are fascinating creatures known for their unique abilities, including echolocation.
 Echolocation is a way for bats to navigate and locate food in complete darkness by emitting high-frequency sounds and listening for echoes.
 I will discuss the sounds that bats in Florida make and how they use these sounds to navigate, locate food, and for social interactions.
 This will include scientific explanations and some tips to help you “hear” bats that might be infesting your home.

-- Echolocation calls: Bats in Florida use echolocation calls to navigate while flying and locate food.
+Bats in Florida use echolocation calls to navigate while flying and locate food.
 These calls are high-frequency sounds that are beyond the range of human hearing.
 The calls are emitted from the bat’s larynx, and the bat’s ears receive the echoes.
-By analyzing the echo, bats can determine the location, size, and distance of objects.
+By analyzing the echo, bats can determine objects’ location, size, and distance.

-- Sounds to identify bats for homeowners: For a NWCOA Bat Certified expert like Rodent Solutions who performs bat removal from hundreds of homes and commercial sites each year, we know them as soon as we hear them.
+For an NWCOA Bat Certified expert like Rodent Solutions, who perform bat removal from hundreds of homes and commercial sites yearly, we know them as soon as we hear them.
 For the average homeowner who has never come across bats, they mistake their sounds for other animals.
-Most commonly, bats are mistaken for a nest of baby birds on their roof or in the soffit.
-I would describe the sounds as rapid, very high-pitched, “light” chirping.
+Bats are commonly mistaken for a nest of baby birds on their roof or in the soffit.
+I would describe the sounds as rapid, high-pitched, “light” chirping.
 The sounds tend to come in groups when they start making noises, as if they are all getting excited and talking over each other at once.
-Keep in mind, just because you don’t hear bats doesn’t mean they aren’t there.
+Remember that just because you don’t hear bats doesn’t mean they aren’t there.
 There are other signs to indicate their presence.

 Bats Are Protected in Florida

 It’s important to note that bats are protected by law in Florida, and it’s illegal to kill them.
-It’s even illegal to humanely remove bats during certain parts of the year.
-If you have a bat problem in your home or business, it’s important to work with a professional who is experienced in bat removal.
+It’s even illegal to remove bats during certain parts of the year humanely.
+If you have a bat problem in your home or business, working with a professional experienced in bat removal is important.
 Visit the article linked here for more information about who to call for bat removal.
 Not just any company should be hired if want a trained expert for your bat removal.